Overview

 Assiniboine has an on-campus Pearson VUE and Prometric Authorized Testing Centre.
 Students in this program may choose to write exams to acquire current industry certifications such as CompTia, Microsoft, and Cisco certifications.

-Assiniboine has a number of agreements with other colleges, universities and professional organizations, making it possible for students to apply credit taken at Assiniboine to programs at other institutions.
-For up-to-date information on agreements, visit the Articulation Agreements page.
+Assiniboine has a number of agreements with other colleges, universities and professional organizations, making it possible to apply credit taken at Assiniboine to programs at other institutions.
+For information on agreements, visit the Articulation Agreements page.

 Tools & Supplies